NishchayVora/nishchayvora.github.io/_pages/projects.md

 *May - July 2020*

-• Worked in the Payload subsystem on image sensing through a hyperspectral camera to detect algal bloom patterns in the Indian Ocean
+• Worked in the Payload subsystem on image sensing through a hyperspectral camera to detect algal bloom patterns in the Indian Ocean.
 • Worked in Attitude Determination and Control subsystem (ADCS) on Sun Sensors Placement and Optimization for the nanosatellite.

 ---